 Get ready to unlock the perfect blend of elegance and durability with DIY concrete planters.
 In this tutorial, we’ll explore the nuances between concrete and cement, discover various mold options, and unleash a multitude of ideas to personalize and adorn your creations like making a self-watering planter or a DIY plant stand.

 But first, let’s get your hands dirty and dive into creating DIY concrete flowerpots…

 Materials and Supplies

 To make the DIY concrete planters:

-- Containers – You will need 2 containers, 1 for the outer and 1 for the inner mold.
+- Containers or forms.
+You will need 2 containers: 1 for the outer and 1 smaller container for the inner mold.
 I used these plastic planters in various sizes, but these molds also work great and have a modern look to them.

-- A trowel or hand shovel to mix the concrete
+- A trowel or hand shovel.
+For mixing the cement/concrete.

 - A container to mix the concrete in.